leeolayvar/global.hackathon/TEAMS.md

 ---------------------------------------

-We are The Black Rabbits
+[Source](/docker-shared/projects/global.hackathon/Teams/Black-Rabbits/ABOUT.md)We are The Black Rabbits
 ================
 Why do we want to join the competition and what do we have to bring?
 We want to be challenged and overcome those challenges.